| Once scientists asked the question and it was not an obvious

 1920s, meteorologists had been talking about a decades-long cycle

 of weather patterns around the North Atlantic.
 Studies of the variations in ancient tree rings suggested the oscillation had been going on irregularly for centuries.
-The cause was obscure, possibly involving other oceans (the Arctic and the North Pacific also had some kind of long-term weather cycles).
-Perhaps it was this slow sloshing of water masses that had made temperatures around the North Atlantic, more than in many other regions, rise until the 1940s and then dip until the 1970s.(67) Would a new long-term fluctuation
+The cause was obscure, possibly involving other oceans.
+The Arctic Ocean and the North Pacific also had some kind of long-term weather cycles, and there was an Interdecadal Pacific Oscillation in the tropics involving El Niños and La Niñas.
+Perhaps it was this slow sloshing of water masses that had made temperatures rise rapidly until the 1940s and then dip until the 1970s.(67) Would a new long-term fluctuation

 bring another temporary halt in the warming of this much-watched region